-The Compensation Committee granted each of the named executive officers time-based RSUs in March 2021 that vest in three equal annual installments, the first of which vested on March 31, 2022.
-The second and third installments of those grants will vest on March 31, 2023 and March 31, 2024, respectively, if the individuals are still employed by Farmer Mac on those dates (or have satisfied the retirement provisions of the related award agreement).
-Because Mr. Nordholm and Mr. Mullery have already satisfied the retirement provisions of the award agreements for the 2021 grants of time-based RSUs, they will vest in the remaining RSUs as scheduled in 2023 and 2024 even if they are no longer employed by Farmer Mac on the vesting dates unless either's employment is terminated for cause.
+The Compensation Committee granted each of the named executive officers time-based RSUs in March 2022 that vest in three equal annual installments, the first of which vested on March 31, 2023.
+The second and third installments of those grants will vest on March 31, 2024 and March 31, 2025, respectively, if the individuals are still employed by Farmer Mac on those dates (or have satisfied the retirement provisions of the related award agreement).
+Because Mr. Nordholm and Mr. Mullery have already satisfied the retirement provisions of the award agreements for the 2022 grants of time-based RSUs, they will vest in the remaining RSUs as scheduled in 2024 and 2025 even if they are no longer employed by Farmer Mac on the vesting dates unless either's employment is terminated for cause.

-Performance-Based RSUs Granted in 2021
+Performance-Based RSUs Granted in 2022

-The performance-based RSUs granted to the named executive officers in March 2021 will be eligible to vest on March 31, 2024 in an amount determined by the Compensation Committee for each executive officer between 50% and 200% of the target number of RSUs granted to that executive officer.
-Subject to satisfaction of the "gatekeepers" described below, the number of shares of Farmer Mac Class C Non-Voting Stock to be awarded for the vesting of these performance-based RSUs will be based on Farmer Mac's Business Volume as of December 31, 2023 as follows:
+The performance-based RSUs granted to the named executive officers in March 2022 will be eligible to vest on March 31, 2025 in an amount determined by the Compensation Committee for each executive officer between 0% and 200% of the target number of RSUs granted to that executive officer.
+Subject to satisfaction of the "gatekeepers" described below, the number of shares of Farmer Mac Class C Non-Voting Common Stock to be awarded for the vesting of these performance-based RSUs will be based on Farmer Mac's 3-year cumulative Earnings as of December 31, 2024 as follows:

-- performance at a Business Volume of \$21.924 billion is required for vesting of any RSUs and will earn the threshold level of 50% of the target number of RSUs granted; - performance at the target Business Volume of \$28.181 billion will earn 100% of the target number of RSUs granted; and - performance at or above the "stretch" goal for Business Volume included in Farmer Mac's 5-year strategic plan of \$35.863 billion will earn the maximum award of 200% of the target number of RSUs granted.
+- performance at a 3-year cumulative Earnings of \$335.4 million is required for vesting of any RSUs and will earn the threshold level of 50% of the target number of RSUs granted; - performance at the target 3-year cumulative Earnings of \$384.6 million will earn 100% of the target number of RSUs granted; and - performance at or above 3-year cumulative Earnings of \$438.4 billion will earn the maximum award of 200% of the target number of RSUs granted.

-Performance between these Business Volume goals will earn shares in an interpolated amount of the target number of RSUs granted (50% to 100% of the target number for performance between the threshold goal and target goal and 100% to 200% of the target number for performance between the target goal and "stretch" goal).
+Performance between these 3-year cumulative Earnings goals will earn shares in an interpolated amount of the target number of RSUs granted (50% to 100% of the target number for performance between the threshold goal and target goal and 100% to 200% of the target number for performance between the target goal and "stretch" goal).

-The "gatekeepers" for the March 2021 grants of performance-based RSUs are:
+The "gatekeepers" for the March 2022 grants of performance-based RSUs are:

-- maintain compliance with all applicable regulatory capital requirements during the January 1, 2021 through December 31, 2023 performance period; - achieve a three-year average ratio of net charge-offs to the average balance of total outstanding on- and off-balance sheet loans, guarantees, and commitments excluding any assets held in Farmer Mac's liquidity investment portfolio ("Net Outstanding Business Volume") less than 20 basis points (0.2%); and - achieve a three-year average percentage of total 90-day delinquencies to the average balance of Net Outstanding Business Volume of less than 1%.
+- maintain compliance with all applicable regulatory capital requirements during the January 1, 2022 through December 31, 2024 performance period; - achieve a three-year average ratio of net charge-offs to the average balance of total outstanding on- and off-balance sheet loans, guarantees, and commitments excluding any assets held in Farmer Mac's liquidity investment portfolio ("Net Outstanding Business Volume") less than 20 basis points (0.2%); and - achieve a three-year average percentage of total 90-day delinquencies to the average balance of Net Outstanding Business Volume of less than 1%.